gadael/gadael.com/source/en/about/index.md

 The documentation on this site is hosted on github in the gadael-documentation repository, contributions are accepted.
 The documentation licence is [GFDL](https://www.gnu.org/licenses/fdl-1.3.html) witch imply to give credit to the author is case of external usage.

 This site is built using the hexo static site generator and angularjs.
-The current interface is base on the [Icarus theme](https://github.com/ppoffice/hexo-theme-icarus)from [PPoffice](https://github.com/ppoffice).
+The current interface is base on the [Icarus theme](https://github.com/ppoffice/hexo-theme-icarus) from [PPoffice](https://github.com/ppoffice).